cdelahousse/Radio-Tray-Documentation/draft.markdown

   $> `su - 'yum install radiotray'`

-This will require you to enter your admin password
+This will require you to enter your admin password.

 As of this writing, the package (ver 0.7.1) is slightly dated.